Autumn10677/ASDtools/README.md

 ### 3. Calculate All Possible Term Symbols

 The NIST ASD provides a handful of term symbols, each with a slightly different meaning.
+For many elements, a single term symbol is given to represent the entire electronic configuration.
+In other cases (particularly for heavier elements), term symbols are provided for smaller chunks of an electronic configuration.
 The following function calculated all possible term symbols for a given element/ionization pair...
 ```
 >>> config = asdt.find_electronic_config("Ni I")
 >>> asdt.generate_term_symbols(config)
 ```
 These term symbols are displayed using LaTeX formatting.
 These match NIST's ASD for lines that assume an LS-coupling scheme.
 A term symbol function for other schemes is not available yet.
+The methodology used to calculate term symbols follows **[this Wikipedia article](https://en.wikipedia.org/wiki/Term_symbol#Term_symbol_parity)** pretty closely.

 ### 4. Draw Grotrian Diagrams